project-oak/oak/docs/remote-attestation.md

 The workflow of the Remote Attestation protocol involves 4 interacting entities:

-1. Server
-   - Server application that processes requests from Clients
-   - Runs on a TEE Platform
 1. Client
    - Client application that connects to the Server
    - Client is provided with a TEE Provider's Root key
+2. Untrusted Loader
+   - Companion of the Trusted Runtime
+   - Runs directly on the server host
+3. Trusted Runtime
+   - Runs inside a secure VM on the server
+   - Communicates with the outside world via the Untrusted Loader
-1. TEE Platform
+4. TEE Platform
    - Firmware that provides a TEE support (i.e. Intel SGX or AMD-SEV-SNP capable CPU)
    - Possesses a firmware key
-1. TEE Provider
+5. TEE Provider
    - TEE platform provider that can confirm authenticity of the TEE Platform firmware keys using its root key
    - Client must have the TEE Provider's root public key